webix-hub/docs/data/desktop/uimanager.md

 Widgets that are in focus at the moment listen to the following keys:

+- "tab", "tab+shift" - moves focus to the next/previous clickable element/input within the widget, or goes to the next/previous widget in the tab order.

+For Global tab navigation see the [related info](desktop/uimanager.md#globaltabnavigation).

 ####Windows and message boxes

-- "Esc" key closes a non-modal [window](desktop/window.md).
+- "esc" key closes a non-modal [window](desktop/window.md).
-- "Esc", "space" and "enter" keys are enabled by default for [modal message boxes](desktop/message_boxes.md#modalwindowsandkeyboardinteraction).
+- "esc", "space" and "enter" keys are enabled by default for [modal message boxes](desktop/message_boxes.md#modalwindowsandkeyboardinteraction).

 ####Data widgets